Shemplo/Java-Streams-Etudes/readme.md

 #### Challenges

-You can also use this repository for different challenges.
+You can also use tasks from this project for different challenges.
-For example, you can check how many tasks you can do in **limited time** or how many tasks you can do with **single run** of tests (on the first attempt), ...
+For example, you can check how many tasks you can do in **limited time** or how much time you will need to **solve them all**, etc.

 ##### Good luck, have <s>fun</s> progress!